CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 ### Pseudo code for logic/algorithmic flow

-> For each function write pseudocode indented by a tab, which in Markdown will cause it to be rendered in literal form (like a code block).
-> Much easier than writing as a bulleted list!
-> For example:

 The server will run as follows:

 	execute from a command line per the requirement spec